CardiffMRCPathfinder/NeurodevelopmentalCNVCalling/README.md

 # NeurodevelopmentalCNVCalling

 This pipeline was designed to perform CNV calling and quality control using PennCNV, identify known neurodevelopmental CNVs and output the results in a standardised and easily interpretable format.
+The pipeline requires you to have working versions of penn cnv and perl.
+A single output file .txt from Genome Studio is required to run the pipeline.
+Please see Penn CNV documentation for how to export data in the appropriate format.

 ***Step 1: Download required R libraries:

 library("ggplot2")
 library("gridExtra")
 library("tidyverse") # Package version: 1.2.1
 library("ggthemes").  # Package version: 4.0.1.
 library("scales") # Package version 1.0.0.
 library("RColorBrewer") # Package version 1.1-2.
 library("data.table") # Package version 1.12.0
 library("rvest") # Package version 0.3.2
 library("data.table")
 library("bioconductor")
 library("limma")

 PennCNV and instalation instructions can be found here: https://github.com/WGLab/PennCNV Please use this resource for generating your own .pfb files